 Update: On 23 March 2010 the IDF Spokesperson stated that the MAG had given instructions to launch an investigation.
 On 1 January 2012 the MAG Corps informed B’Tselem that the investigation had been concluded and the case file sent to a military prosecutor for review.
 On 13 May 2013 the MAG Corps informed B’Tselem that the supplementary investigation required for the case had also been concluded and the case file sent to a military prosecutor for review.
+On 25 Feb.
+2015, the MAG Corps informed B’Tselem that the case had been closed.
+For turther details click here.

 On 20 March 2010, soldiers killed two youths in the village of 'Iraq Burin, near Nablus .
 The IDF Spokesperson stated that the two had been killed by rubber-coated metal bullets while participating in a violent, illegal demonstration.
 Several days after B'Tselem published its findings regarding the incident, which contradicted this statement, the Judge Advocate General's Office announced a rare decision that the Military Police would investigate the incident.